dalesgit/obsidian/emma-story.md

 ## Birth

+I was determined to be present at the birth of Emma.
 Determination that I be present.

 Alarm went off at the elevator as we attempted to bring her home.